Music Long Term Plan

 At Hutton Henry, we recognise that music surrounds children’s everyday lives through television, radio, computer games and shopping centres.
 We want to build upon their experiences and use music to promote their self- confidence, creativity, their sense of achievement and an opportunity to work together.
 We believe that high quality music education should engage and inspire all children to develop their love of music and their talent as musicians.
 We aim to foster our children’s enthusiasm for the subject, while also giving them the skills, knowledge and understanding necessary to support their continued musical journey in and beyond the primary school.

 We appreciate that there is a strong link between music and other areas of learning.
-Learning to sing help develop the physical skills of the child and help with language development, co-ordination and breathing techniques.
+Learning to sing helps develop the physical skills of the child and help with language development, co-ordination and breathing techniques.
 It helps support the development of communication skills and effective teamwork and offers a sense of achievement and confidence.

 Implementation

 By the end of Key Stage 2 the children will have had opportunities to play and perform using their voices and musical instruments with increased accuracy, fluency, control and expression.
-They will be to improvise and compose music for a rage of purposes and use staff and musical notation accurately.
+They will be to improvise and compose music for a range of purposes and use staff and musical notation accurately.
 Opportunities to listen to a range of music from different traditions, genres and from the great composers and musicians.
 Through these opportunities the children will begin to develop and understanding of musical history.

-There is a singing in praise collective worship every week.
+There is a “singing in praise” collective worship every week.
 They are led by a teacher, who is a non-specialist, and are an opportunity for the children to learn and perform a range of songs for enjoyment.

 Impact